 The first three pictures above show a school's dilapidated buildings and pictures four and five show the same school after our renovation.

-DSEN Foundation President and Senior Vice President recently visited the school and was saddened by the dilapidated building and the state of the environment.
+DSEN Foundation President and Senior Vice President recently visited the above school and was saddened by the dilapidated buildings and the state of the environment.
 They classroom floors are bare cold floor with no cements and re-enforceable steel to hold the building and prevent it from falling on the school children.
 The entire structure is a disaster waiting to happen.

 The ravage of deep poverty was evident everywhere.
 There are no running water and restrooms available to the children and their teachers.
 Safety for these children is everything and protecting them from harm is inevitable.
 The classrooms have no functional windows and doors.
 This is an invitation to dangers from both human and animals.
 Snakes, rodents and other dangerous reptiles are seen around the building.
 Knowing the dangers that these children are exposed every day is devastatingly scary.